Public Interest Law

 The NALP Fall 2010 “Snapshot Survey” of the Public Interest Employment Market indicated that federal government attorneys expect growth in several practice areas in the near future.
 Information about government employment opportunities is available at a Career Development Office presentation each year at the beginning of the Fall semester.

 In addition, the Government Honors & Internship Handbook is a comprehensive online listing of internships and post-graduate opportunities for law students and attorneys.
 It lists all major federal programs, and many state and local programs as well.
 This resource has current, frequently updated information on specific opportunities and application criteria.
-The password to the Government Honors & Internship Handbook can be found in the Online Resources section.
+The password to the Government Honors & Internship Handbook can be found in 12Twenty.

 Fellowships